-Total TEU Loaded during transit (TTL): Is the product of the combining the various sizes of containers carried with cargo transported by full container ships, maximizing the volumetric space, expressing such volume in TEU units according to the conversion table in Article 10.
+Total TEU Loaded during transit (TTL): The product of combining the various sizes of containers carried with cargo transported by full container ships, maximizing the volumetric space, expressing such volume in TEU units according to the conversion table in Article 10.
 The Authority reserves the right to verify the TTL to ensure that this data complies with the degree of accuracy required by the Authority.